dfo-mar-mpas/can_marinefish_ref/README.md

 **5.6**	Inspect and remove all species that are obvious errors. <a name="step5-6"/> <br>

-**6. Calculate 95% cut-off value of intraspecific distances and generate list of GenBank accession numbers greater than cut-off.** <a name="step6"/>
+**Step 6.
+Calculate 95% cut-off value of intraspecific distances and generate list of GenBank accession numbers greater than cut-off.** <a name="step6"/>

 **NOTE:** This step removes potential errors that weren’t caught by the group sharing in Step 5.4.
 In this step, only species with multiple haplotypes are examined to look at intraspecific variation.
 Then species with very high intraspecific variation are removed.
 It is important to note that this may inadvertently remove invasive species that come from very different source populations in the case of multiple incursion events or very cosmopolitan species with large geographic ranges and naturally high levels of intraspecific variation.
 In the latter situation, if there are many sequences available, remove sequences sourced from geographically distant individuals (e.g., European or Asian populations) if location information is present in the GenBank record.